metalxxhead/hyprscribe/README.md

 If you need structure or permanent storage, use another tool.

-But if you need to just open an app and write short notes that are reliably saved to disk NOW without thinking, this is for you.
+But if you need to just open an app and jot down short notes, ideas, or important text that gets reliably saved to disk *NOW* without thinking, and you don't want to clutter up your Obsidian vault with little things you probably should have never saved anyway, this app is for you.

 ## Description